efregoso/otxv/README.txt

     Have abandoned taxii2-client for OXTv2 library.
 It looks like this delivers JSON objects in STIX 2.0, instead of trying to force Cabby to give me information.

+    Successfully am able to import pulse indicator information with OTXv2.
+Working on getting this information into Kibana & ElasticSearch.

+    Have successfully transported IP lookup data from who.is to the module.
+    IP Lookup tool is in the works.

 ------------------------------------------------------------------------------------------